WeTrustPlatform/secure-signing-serv/README.md

 # Secure Signing Service (3S)

-A micro service to store an ethereum key and perform whitelisted transactions on your behalf
+A micro service to store an ethereum key and perform whitelisted transactions on your behalf.
+S3 can transfer ether, deploy smart contracts, and call smart contract methods.

+It is useful when you want your users to be able to write in the ethereum blockchain without having to pay the gas fees.
+You pay the fee for them.

+The service is authenticated, and scriptable using Lua to only allow certain kind of transactions.

 ## Building